richardgaywood/foundry-penllawen-compendium-table-maker/README.md

 This will compile the SWADE core rules compendium of all Edges and Gear items into a single JournalEntry with two pages, one for each.
 Obviously, you can change the name of the output journal and pages, and the input Compendium as you please.
 Note that you need the full "pack name" of the Compendium, in other words `swade-core-rules.swade-edges` and not just `swade-edges`.

 `showReport()` at the end is optional but recommended.
-It'll pop up a litle dialog telling you what the module did.
+It'll pop up a little dialog telling you what the module did.

 Each time you run this script, it'll make a whole new JournalEntry, which will be in the world (ie. not inside a Compendium.)
 You can move it afterwards to wherever you like.
 Used like this, the module will never overwrite any data in any existing Journal.